mnelson4/printmyblog/readme.txt

 * [translate it into your language using WordPress' GlotPress]((https://translate.wordpress.org/projects/wp-plugins/print-my-blog))
 * report bugs and suggest features on [GitHub](https://github.com/mnelson4/printmyblog) or [WordPress Support Forum]((https://wordpress.org/support/plugin/print-my-blog))

-Best Wishes Preserving Your Blog!
+Best Wishes Publishing for Print with WordPress!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/print-my-blog` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

-**To Print Your Blog**
+**To Print Your Blog using Quick Print**

-1. Under the "Print My Blog" menu item, click "Print Now."
+1. Under the "Print My Blog" menu item, click "Quick Print."
 1. Select the format you want, and click "Prepare Print Page."
 1. When you see the "Print" button appear, click it.
 Your blog will be printed from your browser.